-Bacteria on the Farm
+Bacteria on the Farm Infographic

 This infographic complements Primary

 Activity 1: Bacterial Growth Simulation.
-It
+It is

-could be used in a slide or as a handout
+included in the participant handouts and a

+.png file is also available to download from

-to communicate the rate in which
+the website.
+It visually shows the rate in

-bacteria multiply from one cell to
+which bacteria multiply from one cell to

-thousands within a matter of hours
+thousands within a matter of hours.